Henry Lee Lucas: Matricide

-In late 1959, Lucas traveled to Tecumseh, Michigan to live with his half-sister, Opal Retta Jennings.
+In late 1959, Lucas traveled to Tecumseh, Michigan, to live with his half-sister, Opal Retta Jennings.
 Around this time, he was engaged to marry a pen pal, Stella Curtis, with whom he had corresponded while incarcerated.
-When Lucas's mother, 71-year-old Nellie Viola Lucas, visited him for Christmas, she disapproved of her son's fiancée and insisted he move back to Blacksburg to take care of her as she grew older.
+When Lucas' mother, now aged 71, visited him for Christmas, she disapproved of her son's fiancée and insisted he move back to Blacksburg to take care of her as she grew older.
 He refused, and they argued repeatedly.
-These arguments escalated until January 11, 1960 when she struck him over the head with a broom, at which point he stabbed her in the neck.
+These arguments escalated until January 11, 1960, when she struck him over the head with a broom, at which point he stabbed her in the neck.
 "I was pretty well drunk when she started arguing with me, wanting me to go back to live with her to Virginia, but I told her I didn't want nothing to do with her," Lucas remembered, later elaborating that he slapped her "neck, but after I did that I saw her fall....
 I realized she was dead.
 Then I noticed that I had my knife in my hand and she had been cut."
 Lucas then fled.

 When Opal returned to the home, she discovered their mother was still alive on the bedroom floor, in a pool of her own blood.
 Opal called an ambulance, but it arrived too late.
-The official police report stated that Lucas's mother died of a heart attack precipitated by the assault.
+The official police report stated that Lucas' mother died of a heart attack precipitated by the assault.
 Lucas was arrested in Ohio on the outstanding Michigan warrant.
-He claimed to have killed his mother in self-defense and said, "I've got gashes in the back of my head.
+He claimed to have killed his mother in self-defense and stated, "I've got gashes in the back of my head.
 I've got black and blue marks on my body from being beaten every day.
 If I didn't do something she wanted, I got beaten."
-But his claim was rejected, and he was found guilty of second-degree murder and sentenced to up to 40 years imprisonment in Jackson State Penitentiary in southern Michigan.
+However, Lucas' claim was rejected, and he was found guilty of second-degree murder and sentenced to up to forty years' imprisonment at Jackson State Penitentiary.

 Lucas attempted suicide several times by slashing his wrists and stomach with a razor.
-He was then transferred to the Ionia State Hospital where he was subjected to electric shock therapy, behavior therapy, and heavy doses of anti-depressants.
-He spent four years at Ionia State Hospital before returning to prison in 1966, where a social worker met Lucas while he was incarcerated and described him as "a very inadequate individual with feelings of insecurity and inferiority."
-After serving 10 years in prison, he was released on June 3, 1970, due to prison overcrowding.
+He was then transferred to the Ionia State Hospital, where he was subjected to electric shock therapy, behavior therapy and heavy doses of antidepressants.
+Lucas spent four years at Ionia State Hospital before returning to prison in 1966, where a social worker met him while he was incarcerated and described him as "a very inadequate individual with feelings of insecurity and inferiority."
+After serving ten years in prison, Lucas was released on June 3, 1970, due to prison overcrowding.